makhlaghi/mockgals/README.md

 in the input file.

 ###Histogram
-If you activate the header macro: `MOCKHIST`, then another output text file will be created, a 3 column data file showing the left histogram bin value in the first column, the number of pixels in that bin in the no noised image on the second column and the number of pixels in that bin for the noised image.
+If you activate the header macro: `MOCKHIST` in `./src/mock.h`, then another output text file will be created, a 3 column data file showing the left histogram bin value in the first column, the number of pixels in that bin in the no noised image on the second column and the number of pixels in that bin for the noised image.
 You can use this as input into any bar plotting program you would like to generate a histogram.

 ###Setting other parameters:
 Currently the only way to change other paramters, e.g., the PSF